razerx100/Sol/README.md

 ## Instructions
 Run the appropriate Setup script to either pull from master or dev branch.
 The setup scripts use the ***Visual Studio 17 2022*** generator for project generation.

-Use the ***config.ini*** file from the executable folder to change the modules at the start of the app.
-The file would be automatically generated, if it doesn't exist upon starting the app.
+Use the ***config.ini*** file from the executable directory to change the modules at the start of the app.
+The file wwill be automatically generated, if it doesn't exist upon starting the app.

-Currently supported changeable modules/systems:
+Currently supported changeable modules/systems:\
-[Modules] Renderer = Gaia
+[Modules] Renderer = Gaia\
 [Modules] Renderer = Terra

-[Systems] RenderEngine = IndirectDraw
+[Systems] RenderEngine = IndirectDraw\
 [Systems] RenderEngine = IndividualDraw

 ## Resources